ansari-akram/ks-chatbot/README.md

 #### Step 2

 ```
-copy file from css/style.css and paste it in the css/
+copy file from css/style.css and paste it in the css/ (CSS can be customizable)

 copy file from js/chatbot.js and paste it in the js/
 ```